-Hard to imagine for our generation of high-tech youngsters, but there are plenty of ways to keep amused without the aid of a screen, even without resorting to reading, drawing, painting and other crafts, great as these are for whiling away an afternoon.
-If you can round up a few friends (or siblings and their pals to make up the numbers), there are plenty of games that will keep the kids occupied – and even provide them with healthy exercise and fresh air.
+If you can round up a few friends (or siblings and their pals to make up the numbers), there are plenty of games that will do just that – and even provide them with healthy exercise and fresh air.
 And while they’re having fun, they’ll be learning all sorts of useful social skills into the bargain.
-Here are five to get you started.
+Here are five kids games to get you started.

 Swing the statue